yenpraja610/js-function-context-this/README.md

 How this breaks down:

-1. How this breaks down is that a new object is created.
+1. Creates a new empty object ({})
+1. Attaches the constructor to the object as a property
-1. When the function is called upon `this` is set.
+1. Invokes the constructor function on the new object
-1. More function stuff.
+1. Returns the object

 ## Summary